 “Dash has been a game changer to people who have adopted it,” Sucre added.
 “They can now protect themselves from the hyperinflation, and also connect again after so many years with the global market.”

 Even though Venezuela does have the oil-backed Petro, which launched in February, it has yet to be accepted on any exchange, states Sucre.
 Not only that, but there is much speculation as to whether it is a scam.

 Even though the U.S. economic system is largely different from that of Venezuela, that doesn’t make the cryptocurrency any less attractive as a means of payment.
 Valenzuela explains that the biggest eye-opener for him was how antiquated the modern financial system is especially when compared with cryptocurrency.

 “Merchants are paying egregious fees with complicated setups, waiting days to be able to access funds,” he said.
 “Sending money peer-to-peer without cash is a nightmare, as I’ve been paid this way before and then struggled to find a way to actually spend it.
 Once I did I incurred delays and withdrawals fees.
 It’s mind-blowing that the modern economy manages to function on systems such as this.”

 Yet, since using the altcoin he has noticed that it has got easier with each passing month as more merchants and services begin accepting it.
 Sucre agrees, stating that with an increasing number of businesses accepting Dash, it is becoming easier to spend in Venezuela as well.

-While there are challenges involved such as getting used to price changes or infrastructual deficiencies particularly on the merchant side, both are committed to using Dash for the long-term.
+While there are challenges involved such as getting used to changes in the price of DASH coins or infrastructual deficiencies particularly on the merchant side, both are committed to using Dash for the long-term.
 They are also both of the opinion that cryptocurrencies will eventually replace fiat.

 “The contrasts and advantages are more apparent in the developing world and in countries with hyperinflation, but the same applies on a much more limited scale across the whole world,” said Valenzuela.